MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 4. In **Virtual machines**, select the machines you want to replicate.
     - If you've run an assessment for the VMs, you can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
 To do this, in **Import migration settings from an Azure Migrate assessment?**, select the **Yes** option.
-    - If you didn't run an assessment, or you don't want to use the assessment settings, select the **No** options.
+    - If you didn't run an assessment, or you don't want to use the assessment settings, select the **No** option.
     - If you selected to use the assessment, select the VM group, and assessment name.

     ![Select assessment](./media/contoso-migration-rehost-linux-vm/select-assessment.png)